 - Minimize cracks, holes, bumps and roots; any wooden planks should be placed horizontally across the trail, rather than vertically along the trail.

-The Salt Marsh Trail (Nova Scotia) features a wide, hardpacked gravel surface.
+The Salt Marsh Trail, Cole Harbour, Nova Scotia, features a wide, hardpacked gravel surface.

-This section of the Bow River Pathway (Calgary) is paved, with smooth transitions between the trail and the bridge.
+This section of the Bow River Pathway, Calgary, Alberta, is paved with smooth transitions between the trail and the bridge.
 Photo credit: Alexa Fernando.

-This section of the trail in Sault Ste.
-Marie (Ontario) uses brick to create a firm, stable surface.
+This section of trail in Sault Ste.
+Marie, Ontario, uses brick to create a firm, stable surface.

 3. GRADE